Confirmed Keynote Speakers:

 - What can the interaction of evolutionary stochasticity and developmental determinism in biological systems teach us about these processes in other complex systems?

 - What are our best network and collective models for adaptation?
 For learning and intelligence?
-For cooperativity and competition?
+For cooperation and competition?

-- How does cumulative information and relation constrain physical dynamics in complex environments (modularity, hierarchy, top-down causation)?
+- How do cumulative information and network topologies and properties (relation/association) act to constrain physical dynamics in complex environments (modularity, hierarchy, top-down causation)?

-- How do scaling laws (scale-invariance) constrain evolutionary process in adaptive systems?
+- How do scaling laws (scale-invariance, scale-relativity) constrain evolutionary process in adaptive systems?

 - Is the fine-tuning of universal parameters in cosmology equivalent to fine-tuning of genetic parameters in biological development?